 I’ve been thinking about my journey into Buddhism more often in recent days, reflecting on the path and how far I’ve come.

 Throughout my life, I’ve had an interesting relationship with religion.
-I grew up with Catholicism and attended church often as a child, but always felt out of place.
+I grew up with Christianity and attended church often as a child, but always felt out of place.

 It’s never been like me to call on a higher power.
 The closest I ever came was in the fifth grade when I shouted up at the sky angrily, “If you are real, now would be a GREAT TIME to do something!”
 I wanted to believe but it all felt like a fairy tale to me.
 For many years I was very conflicted over this, but as I grew up the feelings faded.